 What do I get for my membership fee?

-Will this change or affect my Medicare?
+Will my membership to the Consortium change or affect my Medicare?

 No. Actually, this program is completely separate from Medicare charges.
-We will continue to bill Medicare, secondary, and supplementary insurances as usual for medical services, and you will continue to be responsible for co-pays and deductibles.
+We will continue to bill Medicare, secondary, and supplemental insurances as usual for medical services, and you will continue to be responsible for co-pays and deductibles.
 The membership fee for the Consortium is also not covered by Medicare, secondary, or supplementary insurances, and cannot be paid for by deductibles or HSAs, as the membership fee covers services outside their auspices.

 If I do not need to see Dr. Fenster now, may I choose to enroll at a later date?

 You may, but the annual fee cannot be pro-rated.
 The only exception is when an entirely new patient joins the practice (those who have never been seen by Dr. Fenster in the office before), who may pro-rate only the first year and then participate as all members do on an annual basis.
 Patients who have been to the office before but left and returned must pay a full year membership fee upon their return.

 Every October you will receive a new membership invoice, due by December 1 of that current year to take effect January 1 of the following year.

 If I choose not to enroll in the Consortium, can I still see Dr. Fenster?